ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

 # thunk

 Declares a thunk action on your model.
 A thunk typically encapsulates side effects (e.g. calls to an API).
-It is always executed asynchronously, returning a Promise.
+It is always executed asynchronously, returning a `Promise`.
 Thunks cannot modify state directly, however, they can dispatch other actions to do so.

 ```javascript
 thunk(async (actions, payload) => {